FerSalAnova/High-Level-MultiRobot-Trajectory-Generation-Spurious-Detection/README.md

 - **Java**: Required for the Petri net simulator.
 - **Python 3.7+**: Required for the machine learning pipeline and simulation components.
 - **VMAS (Virtual Multi-Agent Simulator)**: Used for low-level simulation tasks.
-- **Dependencies**: For the Python machine learning pipeline, install the required dependencies:

 ---